 - When typical operations return to the industry, the Bus Safety audit team will focus on the buses that followed the accepted temporary process as described above.
 Where non-compliance with the above requirements is detected, enforcement action may be taken.

 - This action is intended to support operators at what is currently a challenging time for the bus industry.
 However, ensuring the safety of bus operations remains our priority.
 Operators are reminded that all other provisions of the Bus Safety Act 2009 and Bus Safety Regulations 2020 remain in force.
 During this time, our bus safety audits continue, via methods such as video and telephone conferencing.

 What requirements do bus operators have with regards to keeping risk registers?

 - These requirements are unchanged.
 We strongly encourage operators to ensure they have adequately identified and responded to emerging risks, including those that result from a pandemic, and that they are managing these risks so far as reasonably practicable.

-I have a new application for accreditation or registration.
+I have a new application for accreditation.
 Will you be able to assess it and accredit/register my bus service?